MediaArea/MediaConch/Introduction.md

 Licensed under: Creative Commons CC-BY v4.0

+Summary: This reports serves as a snapshot of MediaArea's research, planning, and design work to develop a conformance checker, tentatively entitled PreForma MediaInfo.

 <!-- toc -->

-## Summary

-This reports serves as a snapshot of MediaArea's research, planning, and design work to develop a conformance checker, tentatively entitled PreForma MediaInfo.